BattletechModders/LowVisibility/README.md

 - [] BUG - Weapons summary shown when beyond sensors range
 - [] BUG - Status buffs shown on low-end checks.
 Should be on 8+.
 - [] BUG - Units disappear from view in some cases.
 Doesn't appear related to the previous behavior, but is related.
-- [x] BUG - Enemies and neutral share vision currently.
-Probably want to split that?
 - [] Component damage should eliminate ECM, AP, Stealth bonuses
 - [] ```lv_shared_spotter``` tag on pilots to share LOS
 - [] Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move